taocpp/sequences/README.md

 * Visual Studio 2015.

 (If you know how to fix those, please let us know)

+Part of the library might still work, e.g. Clang 4.0 only has problems with `zip` and `fold` (and everything based on it).

 ## Provided algorithms and examples